 Which is fine sometimes, but other times?
 You need some quiet activities for toddlers are home that will last more than five seconds.

 Extend their playdough play using these unique playdough recipes and prompts.
 We’ve gathered all of our favorites in one place, so you’ll never run out of exciting playdough activities to help your kids play independently.

-It may take a bit of practice, but we promise- keep working at it, and you’ll find a whole treasure trove of independent activities for toddlers that will take your quiet time activities to the next level.
+It may take a bit of practice, but we promise- keep working at it, and you’ll find a whole treasure trove of independent activities for preschoolers and toddlers that will take your quiet time activities to the next level.